zhoqiah/MADG/README.md

-# Multimodal Stacked Cross Attention Network FOR Fine-Grained Fake News Detection
+# Modality-Aware Attention Diffusion Graph Network for Multimodal Fake News Detection
 Updating
-This is a PyTorch implementation of the MGA algorithm.
+This is a PyTorch implementation of the MAADG algorithm.

-part of code cite from Stacked Cross Attention for Image-Text Matching.
+part of code cite from Align before Fuse: Vision and Language Representation Learning with Momentum Distillation and Deep Attention Diffusion Graph Neural Networks for Text Classiﬁcation.